When people refer to the title tag they often mean the title element. The title element defines the title of a page.

 Although DuckDuckGo is not very informative about their advice on how to optimize pages for their search engine, our research has shown that when you stick to a maximum of 65 characters you should be safe.
 In case your title is too short, DuckDuckGo may use one of your headings instead.
 In order to prevent this, make sure your title tag is at least 25 characters long.

-It’s vital that each page.
-Having duplicate title tags is confusing for both users and search engines because the title is an important differentiator.
+Having duplicate title tags is confusing for both search engines and users because the title is an important differentiator.
 Especially search engines will have trouble picking the right page to rank for incorporated keywords, often only ranking and displaying one.
 Don't rely on solutions such as the canonical URL to fix this for you.

 Coming up with perfect title tags is in fact really hard, therefore it’s important not to ponder too long about a specific title tag.
 Write the best one you can think of, publish it and see how it performs.
 Revisit your title tags periodically.
 You will get inspiration for better title tags.